llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

 If the source language is mapped onto the AMDGPU wavefronts in a SIMT manner the compiler can use the AMDGPU execution mask register to control which lanes are active.
 To describe the conceptual location of non-active lanes a DWARF expression is needed that can compute a per lane PC.
-For efficiency this is done for the wave as a whole.
-This expression benefits by having a the masked select composite location description operation.
+For efficiency, this is done for the wave as a whole.
+This expression benefits by having a masked select composite location description operation.
 This requires an attribute for source location of each lane.
 The AMDGPU may update the execution mask for whole wave operations and so needs an attribute that computes the current active lane mask.

 AMDGPU needs to be able to describe addresses that are in different kinds of memory.
 Optimized code may need to describe a variable that resides in pieces